danielfdsilva/personal-website/README.md

 # Daniel da Silva
+> Version 1.0.0

 My personal website.

-> Not live yet.
+Live at http://danielfdsilva.com

 ## Development environment
 To set up the development environment for this website, you'll need to install the following on your system: